Do you know how to prepare and survive a natural disaster? What’s your disaster preparedness plan?

 This video below shows you how to survive an Earthquake.

-How To Prepare For A Volcano
+How To Prepare For A Volcanic Eruption

 Do you live in a neighborhood at the bottom of a Volcano?
 Even though the odds of it erupting are something like “it’s likely to erupt again within the next 1000 years”.
 Even though they seem like slim odds.
 If the mountain blows, you’ll wish you had prepared because it will become one hell of a fight for survival.